-7.1.6 Work so far in this project
+7.1.6 Work so far

-In this project our most significant work has been in the first two steps of the approach to uncertainty analysis.
+Our most significant work has been in the first two steps of the approach to uncertainty analysis.
 Considerable thought has gone into the careful definition of the measurand, documenting in equations exactly what is measured, and how that differs from location to location.
 Uncertainty traceability diagrams have been drawn for the fixed station measurements and the satellite measurements, to show the traceability (step 2).
-Some indication has been given about how uncertainties can be quantified (step 3), though that work must be expanded in phase 2 of the project.
+Some indication has been given about how uncertainties can be quantified (step 3), though that work must be expanded in St3TART-FO.